 \section{Conclusions}

-We have analyzed the possibility of obtaining a ``multi-messenger'' signature of a cosmological first-order phase transition, if it leads to both a stochastic gravitational wave background detectable by LISA, and the generation of a primordial magnetic field that: {\em i)} leaves an imprint at recombination observable in the CMB data, and {\em ii)} populates the voids of the Large Scale Structure at present time with a strong enough intergalactic magnetic field to satisfy the lower bounds from \gr\ observations.
-This ``multi-messenger'' signature could be present even if a tiny fraction of the sound waves kinetic energy is transferred to MHD turbulence.
+We analysed the possibility of obtaining a multi-messenger signature of a cosmological first-order phase transition if it leads to both a stochastic gravitational wave background detectable by LISA, and the generation of a primordial magnetic field that: i) leaves an imprint at recombination observable in the CMB data, and ii) populates the voids of the LSS at present time with a strong enough intergalactic magnetic field to satisfy the lower bounds from \gr\ observations.
+This multi-messenger signature could be present even if a tiny fraction of the sound-wave kinetic energy is transferred to MHD turbulence.

-Adopting a phenomenological description of the phase transition in terms of five parameters $(\alpha, \beta, v_w, T_*, \varepsilon_{\rm turb})$, we have found the ranges of these parameters for which the gravitational wave background is within LISA's sensitivity reach (Fig.~\ref{fig:alpha_beta_GW_signatures}).
-For each of such parameter combinations, we have estimated the initial strength and correlation length of the primordial magnetic field that could be generated at the phase transition (Fig.~\ref{fig:GW_B_signatures}).
-From these initial conditions, we have traced the field evolution in time until the present-day Universe, depending on the initial fractional helicity of the field (Fig.~\ref{fig:B_limits}).
-To do so, we have adopted two possible evolution scenarios, put forward in \citet{Banerjee:2004df} and in \citet{Hosking:2022umv}.
-We find that in the latter case, all first-order phase transition parameter combinations that provide a gravitational wave backgorund detectable by LISA result in a magnetic field that would be detectable either via \gr\ observations, e.g., with the CTA telescope, or through its imprint on the CMB.
-If the cosmological evolution of the magnetic field follows the model of \citet{Banerjee:2004df}, it may happen that the magnetic field resulting from the phase transition is too weak to explain the intergalactic magnetic field.
+Adopting a phenomenological description of the phase transition in terms of five parameters $(\alpha, \beta, v_w, T_*, \varepsilon_{\rm turb})$, we found the ranges of these parameters for which the gravitational wave background is within LISA's sensitivity reach (Fig.~\ref{fig:alpha_beta_GW_signatures}).
+For each of such parameter combinations, we estimated the initial strength and correlation length of the primordial magnetic field that could be generated at the phase transition (Fig.~\ref{fig:GW_B_signatures}).
+From these initial conditions, we traced the field evolution in time until the present-day Universe, depending on the initial fractional helicity of the field (Fig.~\ref{fig:B_limits}).
+To do so, we adopted two possible evolution scenarios, proposed in \citet{Banerjee:2004df} and in \citet{Hosking:2022umv}.
+We find that in the latter case, all first-order phase transition parameter combinations that provide a gravitational wave background detectable by LISA result in a magnetic field that would be detectable either via \gr\ observations, for example, with the CTA telescope, or through its imprint on the CMB.
+If the cosmological evolution of the magnetic field follows the model of \citet{Banerjee:2004df}, it may happen that the resultant magnetic field from the phase transition is too weak to explain the intergalactic magnetic field.